bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 ## Best UX design practices for transportation management software

-Creating a visual representation of this app required a data-heavy design approach.
+Creating a visual representation of this app required **a data-heavy design approach**.
 It is the process of creating interfaces or systems that effectively handle and display large amounts of complex data.
 It involves organizing, visualizing, and optimizing the interaction with data to facilitate understanding and decision-making.

 <div class="image"><img src="/images/ux_practices_cover_tms.png" alt="UX design practices for transport management system" title="UX design practices for transport management system"  /> </div>